One of the bits of advice I would have given to my younger self is:

 It's particularly hard to break out of the cycle in the US, where if you don't have a job, you don't have health insurance (as they have no public health insurance).
 Paying for your own insurance costs over $600 a month — and that's for the very most basic insurance you can find.
 A more normal price would be $2,000-3,000 a month.

 But aside from that expense, it's difficult to break out of the job / career cycle because it's hard to ignore the noise of everyone else advancing in their careers and go do your own thing.
 You know that people judge you, because you also might have judged them in the past.
 "Why did that person get a promotion when I didn't?
 How did that other person get this amazing job when they seem less qualified?"
 And so on.
-It's a very negative environment.
+Our competitive work culture can at times be a very negative environment.

 Even once I had finished my arduous degree and found a job, it seemed like my options were only to get a better job or to get an advanced education.
 Otherwise, I'd be different from all my peers.
 Gasp!